 - Not as flexible as VSCode in terms of extensions.

-Direct Comparison: Cursor vs VSCode
+Head-to-head comparison: Cursor vs VSCode

-Feature | VSCode | Cursor |
+| Feature | VSCode | Cursor |

-Integrated AI | GitHub Copilot (optional) | Native AI for multiple functions |
+| AI integration | GitHub Copilot (optional) | Native AI across multiple functions |

-Performance | Lightweight but can become heavy | Fast and minimalist |
+| Performance | Lightweight, but can get heavy | Fast and minimalist |

-Ecosystem | Extensive, proven | Growing |
+| Ecosystem | Extensive, battle-tested | Growing |

-Vibe coding experience | Customizable with plugins | Smooth from the start |
+| Vibe coding experience | Customizable with plugins | Smooth from day one |

-Learning curve | Medium, depends on extensions | Low, very user-friendly for new devs |
+| Learning curve | Medium, depends on extensions | Low, very beginner-friendly |

-Community | Millions of users | Smaller community |
+| Community | Millions of users | Smaller community |

-Which to Choose in 2025?
+Which one to choose in 2026?